 Titanium nitride coating

-Titanium nitride is the most common coating material and is not suitable for materials with high hardness and high processing temperature.
+Titanium nitride is the most commonly used coating material.
+However, it is not suitable for machining materials with high hardness and high processing temperatures.

 Titanium carbonitride coating